jessyvee/React-Dictionary-App/dictionary-app/README.md

 ## How to Use
 To search for the definition of a word, simply type the word in the search box and press the Enter key or click on the "Search" button.
 The app will make a request to the Free Dictionary API and display the definition of the word on the screen.
 You can search for as many words as you want.

+## Limitations
+This app is limited to searching for English words only, and it may not return accurate or complete definitions for some complex or technical terms.
+The Free Dictionary API used by this app has usage limits, so you may encounter rate limiting or request failures if you make too many requests in a short period of time.